grimme-lab/qc2-teaching/doc/install.rst

 Your new console will now show ``linuxusername@hostname:/some/path$``, similar to an Ubuntu console. ``linuxusername`` is your chosen username in the Linux distribution and ``hostname`` the name of your computer.
-The directory in which the window is opened (``/some/path``) will probably be your Linux home directory ``~`` (see "Working on Linux").
+The directory in which the window is opened (``/some/path``) will probably be your Linux home directory ``~`` (see :ref:`Shell in a nutshell`).
 Note that this home directory can not simply be accessed via the Windows explorer.
 But the other way around, you can find your Windows home directory in ``/mnt/c/Users/windowsusername``, where ``windowsusername`` is your username on your Windows computer.
 If you want to open new files with some Windows program, we recommend to create and save all new files in the mentioned directory or subfolders of it.

 You can now also access your Linux console through a Windows console such as CMD.
 To open CMD, just type ``cmd`` in the search field of the Windows taskbar and press